 This delightful Wales cottage is perfect for a romantic holiday, walking break or simply a chance to unwind in a rural location surrounded by stunning countryside.

-Two bedrooms: 1 x double, 1 x twin (zip/link, can be double by prior arrangement).
+Two bedrooms: 2 x double rooms.
+Single z-bed available on request.
 Bathroom with bath, shower over, basin and WC.
 Fitted kitchen with dining area.
 Sitting room with log-effect electric stove in lovely inglenook fireplace.
+Double sofa bed in sitting room.
 Rear porch for outdoor clothes, bike storage etc.

 About the location